Questo Publication non esiste nella tua lingua, Vedi in: English (en), Kiswahili (sw),

 3. NB: This lesson might be followed up by additional lessons on constructing rock walls, or other Soil and Water Conservation Techniques

-The source documents (.docx and .pub) of these materials are available in the CFGB database.
+The editable source documents (.docx and .pub) of these materials are available in many other languages from the CFGB database.
 The source documents are updated periodically so check here for the most current formats.
 We encourage you to adapt the source for your purposes.

 Learning Outcomes – Participants will:

-The source documents (.docx and .pub) of these materials are available in the CFGB database.
+The editable source documents (.docx and .pub) of these materials are available in many other languages from the CFGB database.
 The source documents are updated periodically so check here for the most current formats.
 We encourage you to adapt the source for your purposes.

 Learning Outcomes – Participants will: